 The use of prepositional phrases and modifiers adds more detail to a sentence, but sometimes makes it more difficult to isolate the parts.
 For example:

-Notice that these sentences, despite adding more details, are saying basically the same thing as the three prior sentences.
+These sentences, despite adding more details, are saying basically the same thing as the three prior sentences.

-Phrase refers to a group of words that function together as a part of speech.
+Phrases are a group of words that function together as a part of speech.
 They do not contain subject-verb pair.
 Certain phrases have specific names based on the type of word that begins or governs the word group - noun phrase, verb phrase, prepositional phrase, infinitive phrase, participle phrase, gerund phrase, and absolute phrase.